Skip to Main Content

 Based on your findings, should we trust this website as a source for our research?
 Talk us through your process to come to this decision.

-Group B - Investigate the Author
+Group B - Investigate the original news source (Associated Press) and author.

 Group C - Find Trusted Coverage